MarcelGarus/server/blog/draft this-blog-uses-martinaise.md

 ## A better Markdown

 Implementing a Markdown parser opened up some nice opportunities:
-Until now, I used the Rust library `comrak` for parsing Markdown, so I had to use some weird hacks to encode additional information in the Markdown syntax.
+Until now, I used the Rust library `text:comrak` for parsing Markdown, so I had to use some weird hacks to encode additional information in the official CommonMark Markdown syntax.

 - *Are images invertible?*
   Most of the images in this blog are simple digital black-and-white drawings.